[ Main contents start here ]

 Our Response to Digital Transformation (DX)

-MUFG actively utilizes new technologies such as cloud services, AI, Robotics, and Open APIs for business.
+MUFG actively utilizes such new technologies as cloud services, AI, Robotics and Open APIs for business.

 Nurturing Security Specialists